barryclark/jekyll-now/lab/jlink.md

 ### Conlusion

-To undestand the benefits of a JPMS and a custom JRE, you should  measure the size of the produced image.
-You can do that using `docker images` and the name of the container image.
+You can see that creating and using a custom JRE is simple as everything is handled by Fn via its `init-image` feature.
+To undestand the benefits of such custom JRE, you should  measure the size of the produced image.
+You can do that using `docker images` and the name of the function container image.
 If you you didn't write the container image name earlier, `fn inspect someapp modularfunc` will give you all the details of the function, including its container image name.

 ```
 docker images modularfunc:0.0.2